Holden Commodore (VZ): Commodore Lumina

 The Commodore Lumina was launched in January 2005.
 It was based on the Commodore Executive with A$6,000 worth of additional features.
 3,700 were produced and sold at a price of A$32,390 each.

 Commodore Equipe

 April 2005 saw the launch of the Commodore Equipe, a Holden tradition for many recent models of the Commodore.
 Based on the VZ Acclaim with A$5,000 worth of extra features, it sold for A$33,490 AUD.
 3,500 were produced.

 Commodore SVZ

 In March 2006, Holden produced the limited edition SVZ model.
 This was based on the Executive sedan and wagon model with A$6,000 worth of extra features for A$32,990.

 In March 2007, this model was reintroduced as a run-out model, based on the Executive wagon and base model Ute.
 The SVZ ute could be ordered in Morpheous (Metallic purple with pink highlights from the VE series).
-The SVZ wagon included the Police 193 kW engine in place of the standard 175 kW engine, as well as leather upholstery and sports additions (dash cluster, leather gearshift and steering wheel).
+The SVZ wagon included the Police 193 kW engine in place of the standard 175 kW engine, as well as leather upholstery and sports additions (instrument cluster, leather gearshift and steering wheel).